Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 4. Empty Calories and Weight Loss Interference

 When you are on a GLP-1 medication for weight loss and naturally eating 1,000 to 1,500 calories per day, a few drinks can represent 20 to 30% of your daily calorie intake.
-Liquid calories do not trigger the same satiety signals as food, so the medication's appetite-suppressing effects do not counteract alcohol calories the same way they reduce food intake.
+Liquid calories do not produce the same feeling of fullness as food as food, so the medication's appetite-suppressing effects do not counteract alcohol calories the same way they reduce food intake.

 5. Impaired Judgment Around Food

 Alcohol lowers inhibitions, including around food choices.
 Many patients report that even modest drinking leads to snacking, ordering dessert, or eating larger portions than they would sober.
-This "disinhibition effect" can undermine the behavioral changes that support weight loss on GLP-1 medications.
+This "reduced inhibition around food choices" can may interfere with the behavioral changes that support weight loss on GLP-1 medications.

 What Research Shows About GLP-1s and Alcohol